GavinKirui/Coin-Flip-Challenge/README.md

 # Coin-Flip-Challenge
-Code showcasing while loop as use during coin flip
+Code showcasing random function as use during coin flip